[The editor attempts

 On May 1, 1964, ACTION published an appraisal

 by Mosley in which he began, “How stands the National Party of Europe?
 May 1964 is a good time to make some report

 on this matter.
 The first fact is that the work at Venice stands.
 It was a very great advance after years of long effort to

 secure some effective union between European patriots.
-Indeed, the success of that conference went
+Indeed, the success of that conference went beyond my expectations.

 The fact that the

 Union Movement and Jean Thiriart’s Belgian party had embarked on an active propaganda campaign immediately after the

 conference and that the Germans and Italians had failed in this respect because they were both side-tracked by imminent elections,

-Mosley explained that, for the Germans and Italians, the Declaration of Venice was a bigger departure
+Mosley explained that, for the Germans and Italians, the Declaration of Venice was

-lack of funding.
+to transpire through lack of funding.
 In his words, “But without the central bureau the practical basis of the National

 Party of Europe can not be established.
 Certainly we can not effectively implement the fifth point of central direction until